-- 28. Based on the Monitor's review, nothing has come to its attention that causes it to believe, in all material aspects, that: - a) the Revised Assumptions are not consistent with the purpose of the Revised Cash Flow Statement; - b) as of the date of this Sixteenth Report, the Revised Assumptions are not suitably supported and consistent with the plans of the Applicant or do not provide a reasonable basis for the Revised Cash Flow Statement, given the Revised Assumptions; or - c) the Revised Cash Flow Statement does not reflect the Revised Assumptions. - 29.
-Since the Revised Cash Flow Statement is based on the Revised Assumptions regarding future events, actual results will vary from the information presented even if the Revised Assumptions occur and the variations could be material.
+- 28. Based on the Monitor's review, nothing has come to its attention that causes it to believe, in all material aspects, that: - a) the Revised Assumptions are not consistent with the purpose of the Revised Cash Flow Statement; - b) as of the date of this Seventeenth Report, the Revised Assumptions are not suitably supported and consistent with the plans of the Applicant or do not provide a reasonable basis for the Revised Cash Flow Statement, given the Revised Assumptions; or - c) the Revised Cash Flow Statement does not reflect the Revised Assumptions. - 29.
+Since the Revised Cash Flow Statement is based on the Revised Assumptions regarding future events, actual results will vary from the information presented even if the Revised Assumptions occur, and the variations could be material.
 Accordingly, the Monitor expresses no assurance as to whether the Revised Cash Flow Statement will be achieved.
-In addition, the Monitor expresses no opinion or other form of assurance with respect to the accuracy of the financial information presented in the Revised Cash Flow Statement or the Information relied upon by the Monitor in preparing this Sixteenth Report.
+In addition, the Monitor expresses no opinion or other form of assurance with respect to the accuracy of the financial information presented in the Revised Cash Flow Statement or the Information relied upon by the Monitor in preparing this Seventeenth Report.

-30. The Revised Cash Flow Statement has been prepared solely for the purposes described above, and readers of this Sixteenth Report are cautioned that it may not be appropriate for other purposes.
+30. The Revised Cash Flow Statement has been prepared solely for the purposes described above, and readers of this Seventeenth Report are cautioned that it may not be appropriate for other purposes.

-STAY EXTENSION
+STAY EXTENSION AND RECOMMENDATION

-- 31. The current Stay Period expires on March 29, 2024.
-The Applicant is seeking the extension of the Stay Period up to and including September 30, 2024, in order for the Applicant, with the assistance of the Monitor, to: - a) preserve the status quo and continue to maintain the stability of operations; - b) seek a collective solution for the benefit of all stakeholders in respect of the claims asserted against the Applicant and the other CCAA Applicants including through advancing the Mediation led by the Court-Appointed Mediator; and - c) determine next steps in respect of the CCAA Proceedings. - 32.
-In the Monitor's view, significant progress has been made since the last Stay Period extension hearing on September 27, 2023.
-The Court-Appointed Mediator, with the assistance of the Monitors, continues to conduct confidential Mediation meetings with the CCAA Applicants and key stakeholders.
-However, additional time is required to resolve remaining important issues in order for the Court-Appointed Mediator and Monitors to develop a Plan of Compromise or Arrangement for each of the CCAA Applicants, as ordered by the Court in the October 2023 Endorsement.

-- 33. As described above, the Revised Cash Flow Statement projects that the Applicant will have sufficient liquidity to operate in the normal course during the Revised Cash Flow Period.
-In the Monitor's view, the Applicant has acted and continues to act in good faith and with due diligence in the CCAA Proceedings. - 34.
-In the Monitor's view, the Applicant's request for an extension of the Stay Period until September 30, 2024 is reasonable and appropriate in the circumstances.
+- 31. The current Stay Period expires on September 30, 2024.
+The Monitor believes that the extension of the Stay Period up to and including October 31, 2024 is appropriate and will permit the Applicant, with the assistance of the Monitor, to: - a) preserve the status quo and continue to maintain the stability of operations; - b) seek a collective solution for the benefit of all stakeholders in respect of the claims asserted against the Applicant and the other CCAA Applicants, including through advancing the Mediation led by the Court-Appointed Mediator; and - c) determine next steps in respect of the CCAA Proceedings. - 32.
+It is the Monitor's view that the Applicant has acted in accordance with the Second Amended and Restated Initial Order and is working diligently and in good faith.
+As described above, the Applicant's Revised Cash Flow Statement projects that the Applicant will have sufficient liquidity and generate positive cash flow during the Revised Cash Flow Period.
+Accordingly, the Monitor recommends an extension of the Stay Period until October 31, 2024.